GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 # 🎨 Frontend Style Guide

 Welcome to our frontend style guide!
-Grab your cup of coffee (or tea) and read this with attention. ☕🍵

 The goal of this guide is to help our team to understand and follow our code style and best practices, maintaining a pattern in all repositories.